harin-git/mus-war/README.md

-This repo contains code for the paper "**Global music discoveries reveal cultural shifts during the war in Ukraine**".
+This repo contains code for the paper "**Rapid reshaping of cultural boundaries during the war in Ukraine**".
 To reproduce our analyses you will need some or all of these files.

 > All data and materials are publicly archived at [OSF](https://osf.io/ra38k), with the exception of song lyrics data which belongs to the relevant right holders.
 All analysis scripts are available and maintained at <https://github.com/harin-git/mus-war>.